OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: OpenEarthAgent

 The autoregressive model conditions on the full working memory state when predicting the next action.
 Training is performed via maximum likelihood estimation over verified trajectories, optimizing only the tool-action policy:

 where $\eta$ parameterizes the model and $N$ is the number of training samples.
-Tool observations $r_t$ are appended to the working memory as contextual inputs but are masked from loss computation and not treated as policy outputs.
-This formulation enforces syntactic validity of tool calls, argument correctness, sequential consistency, and spatial coherence while preserving the environment-policy separation.
+Tool observations $r_t$ are added to the working memory as context but are masked from loss computation and not treated as policy outputs.
+This formulation enforces syntactic validity of tool calls, sequential and spatial coherence, and argument correctness, while preserving the environment-policy separation.

 Before inclusion in training, each trajectory undergoes deterministic replay through the tool controller.
 Re-execution verifies argument formatting, coordinate integrity, geometric validity, and full-chain executability.
 Through supervised fine-tuning on validated multi-step trajectories, OpenEarthAgent learns to generate syntactically correct, spatially grounded, and interpretable reasoning workflows over heterogeneous EO data.